 In connection with the failed auctions of the Company's ARS, which were marketed and sold by UBS AG and its affiliates, in October 2008, the Company accepted a settlement with UBS AG pursuant to which UBS AG issued to the Company the ARS Rights.
-The ARS Rights provide the Company the right to receive the par value of its ARS, i.e., the liquidation preference of the ARS plus accrued but unpaid interest.
-Pursuant to the ARS Rights, the Company may require UBS AG to purchase its ARS at par value at any time between June 30, 2010 and July 2, 2012.
-In addition, UBS AG's affiliates may sell or otherwise dispose of some or all of the ARS at their discretion at any time prior to expiration of the ARS Rights, subject to the obligation to pay the Company the par value of such ARS.
-The ARS Rights are not transferable, tradable or marginable, and will not be listed or quoted on any securities exchange or any electronic communications network.
+The ARS Rights provided the Company the right to receive the par value of its ARS, i.e., the liquidation preference of the ARS plus accrued but unpaid interest at any time between June 30, 2010 and July 2, 2012.
+Pursuant to the ARS Rights, on June 30, 2010, the Company exercised its right to require UBS AG to purchase the Company's remaining ARS, which had a par value of \$7.5 million.
+The transaction settled on July 1, 2010.
 As consideration for the ARS Rights, the Company agreed to release UBS AG, UBS Securities LLC and UBS Financial Services, Inc., and/or their affiliates, directors, and officers from any claims directly or indirectly relating to the marketing and sale of the ARS, other than for consequential damages.
-UBS AG's obligations in connection with the ARS Rights are not secured by its assets and UBS is not required to obtain any financing to support these obligations.
-UBS AG has disclaimed any assurance that it will have sufficient financial resources to satisfy its obligations in connection with the ARS Rights.
-If UBS AG has insufficient funding to buy back the ARS and the auction process continues to fail, the Company may incur further losses on the carrying value of the ARS.

-The ARS Rights represent a firm agreement in accordance with the accounting guidance for derivatives and hedging, which defines a firm agreement as an agreement with an unrelated party, binding on both parties and usually legally enforceable, with the following characteristics: a) the agreement specifies all significant terms, including the quantity to be exchanged, the fixed price and the timing of the transaction; and b) the agreement includes a disincentive for nonperformance that is sufficiently large to make performance probable.
-The enforceability of the ARS Rights results in an investment put option that is recognized as a separate freestanding instrument that is accounted for separately from the ARS investments.
-As of March 31, 2010 and December 31, 2009, the Company recorded \$2.3 million and \$2.4 million, respectively, as the fair value of the investment put option related to the ARS Rights does not meet the definition of a derivative instrument.
-Therefore, the Company elected to measure the investment put option related to the ARS Rights afair value, in accordance with the fair value option permitted under fair value accounting guidance for financial instruments, to mitigate volatility in reported earnings due to their linkage to the ARS.
-Changes in the fair value of the investment put option related to the ARS Rights are recognized in current period earnings in Interest and Other, net.
-Accordingly, the Company recognized an unrealized loss of \$19,000 on the investment put option related to the ARS Rights in the first quarter of 2010 and an unrealized loss of \$0.7 million in the first quarter of 2009.
-The Company anticipates that any future changes in the fair value of the investment put option related to the ARS Rights will be offset by the changes in the fair value of the related ARS with no material net impact to the statements of operations, subject to adjustment for changes in UBS's credit profile.
-The investment put option related to the ARS Rights will continue to be measured at fair value unti
+The ARS Rights represented a firm agreement in accordance with the accounting guidance for derivatives and hedging, which defines a firm agreement as an agreement with an unrelated party, binding on both parties and usually legally enforceable, with the following characteristics: a) the agreement specifies all significant terms, including the quantity to be exchanged, the fixed price and the timing of the transaction; and b) the agreement includes a disincentive for nonperformance that is sufficiently large to make performance probable.
+The enforceability of the ARS Rights resulted in an investment put option that was recognized as a separate freestanding instrument accounted for separately from the ARS investments.
+As of June 30, 2010 and December 31, 2009, the Company recorded \$0.8 million and \$2.4 million, respectively, as the fair value of the investment put option related to the ARS Rights did not meet the definition of a derivative instrument.
+Therefore, the Company elected to measure the investment put option related to the ARS Rights at fair value, in accordance with the fair value option permitted under fair value accounting guidance for financial instruments, to mitigate volatility in reported earnings due to their linkage to the ARS.
+Changes in the fair value of the investment put option related to the ARS Rights in Interest and other, net.
+Accordingly, the Company recognized an unrealized loss of \$1.6 million on the investment put option related to the ARS Rights in the second quarter of 2010 and an unrealized gain of \$2,000 in the second quarter of 2009.
+In the first half of 2010 and the first half of 2009, the Company recognized unrealized losses of \$1.6 million and \$0.7 million, respectively, on the investment put option related to the ARS Rights.

-The Company valued the investment put option related to the ARS Rights using a Black-Scholes option pricing model that included estimates of interest rates, based on data available, and was adjusted for any bearer risk associated with UBS's financial ability to repurchase the ARS beginning June 30, 2010.
-Any change in these assumptions and market conditions would affect the value of the investment put option related to the ARS Rights.
+The Company valued the investment put option related to the ARS Rights using a Black-Scholes option pricing model that included estimates of interest rates, based on data available.